wieldphysics/wield-lab-doc/iirrational/quickstart_v1.rst

 Quickstart V1
 =============

-.. module:: IIRrational
+.. module:: wavestate.iirrational

-.. module:: IIRrational.v1
+.. module:: wavestate.iirrational.v1

-:ref:`Install IIRrational through pip <install>` as a first step.
-Be sure to run pip from the environment you will be using IIRrational from.
+:ref:`Install wavestate.iirrational through pip <install>` as a first step.
+Be sure to run pip from the environment you will be using wavestate.iirrational from.

 First Fit